mjoork/wincursorgen/README.md

 ## What?

 In Linux world there's a utility called `xcursorgen`.
-It used to *"create an X cursor file from a collection of PNG images"* or just to create cursors from pngs basically.
+It is used to *"create an X cursor file from a collection of PNG images"* or just to create cursors from pngs basically.

 This program - `wincursorgen` - is meant to act as twin of `xcursorgen` for Windows CUR files, to *"create a CUR cursor file from a collection of PNG images"*, that is.